VizzesStudios/Project-BetterHR/README.md

 ## Introducing
 Welcome to BetterHR.
 BetterHR is a free client that has benn developed for GTM.
+It brings a lot of features to improve the experience on GTM.
+BetterHR is currently under development and gets regularly updates.

 ## Legality